- The John Carroll School Mission

 Medical Exemption from the Dress Code

-Casual Dress Days are days when the student body is permitted to wear casual clothes.
+Dress Down Days are days when the student body is permitted to wear casual clothes.
 These days are scheduled around special events throughout the year.
-Participation in Casual Dress Days is not required.
+Participation in Dress Down Days is not required.
 Students may choose to wear their normal uniform.

 Casual wear consists of the following:

-- Leggings with a long shirt that covers (tunic length)
+- Leggings with a long shirt that covers the bottom (tunic length)

 - Tennis shoes, moccasins, canvas shoes